ruqing-xu/ruqing-xu.github.io/_pages/other.md

     </div>
 </div>
 <div class="caption">
-    Summer Milky Ways in Yunnan, China and Ithaca, New York.
+    The summer Milky Way in Yunnan, China and Ithaca, New York.
 </div>